duanefalk/MBX-web/README.md

 My Dad collects Matchbox Cars.

-Before he decided to move his collection to a database he was using good old Excel spreadsheets to manage a massive colelction of cars and data.
+Before he decided to move his collection to a database he was using good old Excel spreadsheets to manage a massive collection of cars and data.
 Often times the spreadsheets would crash, they were unusable.

-We decided to build a website where he could document his collection but also share his cataloging system with fellow collectors.
+We decided to build a website where he could document his own collection, but also share his cataloging system with fellow collectors.

 This repository holds the code for our website, www.mbx-u.com.